techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-learn-how-to-make-a-gaming-montage-guide-and-tips.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983575/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-### 1\.
-Apply Velocity Effects

-Adding velocity effects to your montage will help get the attention of viewers.
-You can couple the transition between scenes with a speed ramping effect.

-Include slow motion where there is a gunshot or other big gaming moment.
-You can then speed up things to quickly move into another scene.
-You can create these velocity effects in Filmora and make it smooth.

 ### 2\.
 Avoid Game Loading Scenes

 Do not include game loading scenes or any unnecessary clips in the gaming montage.
 Your audience does not have the time to wait for the scenes to load because they want to see action fast.